Personal Training PDA

 - Current relevant evidence from the workplace, such as reference from employer

-To gain access to the Register of Exercise Professionals at level 3 on completion of the PDA, applicants must already have an HNC/D Fitness, Health and Exercise including the unit H4TK34: Plan, Teach and Evaluate a Gym Based Exercise Session.
+To gain access to the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) register on completion of the PDA, you must already have an HNC/D Fitness, Health and Exercise including the unit H4TK34: Plan, Teach and Evaluate a Gym Based Exercise Session.

 Year 1 - PDA